Anterograde amnesia: Episodic versus semantic memory

 As described above, patients with anterograde amnesia have a wide range of forgetfulness.
 Declarative memory can be further subdivided into episodic and semantic memory.
 Episodic memory is the recollection of autobiographical information with a temporal and/or spatial context, whereas semantic memory involves recall of factual information with no such association (language, history, geography, etc.).
 In a case study of a girl who developed anterograde amnesia during childhood, it was determined that the patient ("C.L.") retained semantic memory while having an extreme impairment of episodic memory.

 One patient, known by the codename "Gene", was involved in a motorcycle accident that damaged significant portions of his frontal and temporal lobes, including his left hippocampus.
-As a result, he cannot remember any specific episode in his life, such as a train derailment near his house.
-However, his semantic memory is intact; he remembers that he owns a car and two motorcycles, and he can even remember the names of his classmates in a school photograph.
+As a result, he could not remember any specific episode in his life, such as a train derailment near his house.
+However, his semantic memory was intact; he remembered that he owned a car and two motorcycles, and he could even remember the names of his classmates in a school photograph.

-In stark contrast, a woman whose temporal lobes were damaged in the front due to encephalitis lost her semantic memory; she lost her memory of many simple words, historical events, and other trivial information categorized under semantic memory.
-However, her episodic memory was left intact; she can recall episodes such as her wedding and her father's death with great detail.
+In stark contrast, a woman whose temporal lobes were damaged in the front due to encephalitis lost her semantic memory.
+She lost her memory of many simple words, historical events, and other trivial information categorized under semantic memory.
+Her episodic memory was left intact.
+She could recall episodes such as her wedding and her father's death with great detail.

 Vicari et al. describe that it remains unclear whether neural circuits involved in semantic and episodic memory overlap partially or completely, and this case seems to suggest that the two systems are independent.
 Both of the patient's hippocampal and diencephalic structures on the right and left sides were disconnected.
 When C.L. came to Vicari et al.'s office, her chief complaint was forgetfulness involving both semantic and episodic memory.
 After administering a battery of neuropsychological tests, Vicari determined that C.L. performed well in tests of visual naming and sentence comprehension, visual-spatial ability, and "general semantic knowledge about the world".
 They also noted an improved vocabulary and general knowledge base after 18 months.

 C.L.'s episodic memory, on the other hand, was far below expectations: She could not retain daily events, where she had gone on vacation, the names of places she had been, and other such information.
 However, this study and others like it are susceptible to subjectivity, since it is not always possible to clearly distinguish between episodic and semantic memory.
 For this reason, the topic remains controversial and debated.